 Along those same lines if it’s a sports drink you’re consuming, you’ll want to look for one that is made in a 4% solution (4 grams of carbohydrate per 100mL water).
 Scratch Labs and OSMO Nutrition both take great care in ensuring their products are both made with only natural ingredients and work best for maximizing gastric emptying rate and intestinal absorption.

 The above list is not exhaustive.
 Some people find that caffeine negatively affects their gastrointestinal system.
 Others find that establishing a routine (training their bodies to accept certain foods at certain times) works perfectly for them.
 And yet other runners realize that their GI issues only arise when they are under a lot of stress (whether it be life stress, over-training stress, nervousness stress, and/or lack of sleep stress).
 Or that stress simply compounds any of the above issues.

 I know from personal experience (dashing into the porta-potty on a random construction site on in the middle of a training run anyone?) that suffering from the ‘runners trots’ is beyond frustrating.
 It led me to run on my own for a long time as it was embarrassing to encounter the issue within a group setting.
 For me it took eating the right foods, practicing nutrient timing, avoiding foods I realized I had a sensitivity to as well as using the right fuel during running.
 It took some time and effort to figure out what exactly worked for me – but as you can imagine, it’s been beyond worth it!!

-To good eats and strong (trouble-free) running… Cheers,
+To deliciously healthy food and stronger faster (trouble-free) running… Cheers,